5.5. comp neuro#

 current-voltage relation of MOS transistor

-these things are all like transistor: energy barrier that must be overcome
+these things are all like a transistor: energy barrier that must be overcome

 passive membrane model was leaky integrator